GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 description: Guidelines about the kinds of images you need to supply to the Chrome Web Store.
 ---

-You need to supply several kinds of images to be used in the Chrome Web Store and the Google Chrome
+You need to supply several kinds of images to be used in the Chrome Web Store:
-browser:

 - [Extension icon][3]
 - [Promotional images][4]